Jiuzhouh/Reward-Engineering-for-Generating-SEG/README.md

 # Reward-Engineering-for-Generating-SEG
-This is the codes for "Reward Engineering for Generating Semi-structured Explanation".
+This is the code for "Reward Engineering for Generating Semi-structured Explanation".